-Note: If you are using Tomcat 6, be sure to edit the appropriate file and modify the commands in the following procedure appropriately.
+Note: If you are using a version of Tomcat other than Tomcat 7, be sure to edit the appropriate file and modify the commands in the following procedure appropriately.

 - 1. Edit the /etc/init.d/tomcat7 file. - 2.
-Locate the JAVA\OPTS environment variable that defines memory and uncomment it if it is commented.
+Locate the JAVA_OPTS environment variable that defines memory and uncomment it if it is commented.
 This variable looks something like the following:

+'''

-JAVA\OPTS=" -XmxSizeM -XX:MaxPermSize=256M"
+JAVA_OPTS=" -XmxSizeM -XX:MaxPermSize=256M"

+'''